 Amenity kits for first and business class passengers on Cathay Pacific long-haul flights feature natural skincare products from renowned Australian brands Aesop and Jurlique, respectively.
 Aesop branded pouches are gifted to passengers in first class.
-Inside you can find signature products such as hand cream and lip cream presented in a specially designed case from Aesop along with a dental kit, earplugs, a wooden comb, and moisturising cream and a sleep mask.
-Uniquely stackable camel-coloured Aesop cases are offered on flights to and from Hong Kong, allowing passengers to attach the two kits together after their journey.
+Inside you can find signature products such as hand cream and lip cream presented in a specially designed case from Aesop along with a dental kit, earplugs, a wooden comb, and moisturizing cream, and a sleep mask.
+Uniquely stackable camel-colored Aesop cases are offered on flights to and from Hong Kong, allowing passengers to attach the two kits together after their journey.
 Male First Class passengers are given a grey Aesop case.
 You also get pyjamas which you can see in my Cathay Pacific first class review JFK to HKG.

 5. Etihad First, Business & Economy Class Amenity Kits

 Etihad offers the Residence, a three-room suite in the air complete with a butler service, a bed dressed in Italian linens, a personal shower – see pictures and a generous offering of Acqua di Parma products, along with Christian Lacroix loungewear.

 Etihad first class passengers, also get Christian Lacroix loungewear and toiletries from the Hungarian skincare brand, Omorovicza.